Live healthier this year with inspiration from Serena Williams, Jennifer Lopez, Chris Pratt and more

 Outdoor Voices The Exercise Dress ($100; outdoorvoices.com)

 Looking for workout wear you can also wear to run errands?
 This sporty dress has built-in shorts and a phone pocket, features a flattering fit and comes in a range of colors.
-(And we've got more ideas of stylish athleisure you can wear all day long.)
+(And we've got more ideas for stylish athleisure you can wear all day long.)

 Deontay Wilder